mariapham1/ArcGISMaps/README.md

  ArcGIS Maps - Maria Pham

-Hi, welcome to my page.
-Glad you made it here!
+Hi, glad you made it here and welcome to my page!
 My name is Maria, and I'm a Geography grad from the University of Minnesota with a concentration in GIS and environmental systems.
 I made these maps in ArcGIS through my GIS for Natural Resources course and honestly fell in love with how much you can communicate through spatial data.
 This repo